ahl27/machineRy/README.md

 faster than `igraph`.
-Most of the runtime is dedicated to converting `igraph`-style graphs into something I can work with; final implementation for `SynExtend` should be significantly faster since I won't be working with `igraph` graphs.
+Most of the runtime is dedicated to converting `igraph`-style graphs into something I can work with; final implementation for `SynExtend` should be significantly faster since I won't be working with `igraph` graphs. **Note**: This is comparing my implementation of the Fast Label Propagation algorithm to the standard Label Propagation implemented in `igraph`.
+Fast Label Propagation exists on an `igraph` fork, but not in the distributed library.

 Consensus clustering runs slower than either `igraph` or my label propagation, mainly because multiple runs are required.
 This implementation beats `igraph` and my LP algorithm in accuracy.
 Runtime is about 10x slower because it does about 10 LP runs.
-Scaling on all algorithms is approximately linear (0.76 for my LP, 0.94 for `igraph`, 1.33 for consensus clustering).

 ## In-memory LP vs. Out-of-memory LP

 Testing done on MacBook Pro with M1 Pro CPU and 32GB RAM.
-Slowest operation is currently reading in edges.
-This could be streamlined, but I'm not yet sure where further optimizations are possible.

 Out of memory runtime is dominated by data preprocessing rather than the clustering itself.
 For example, clustering a network with a million nodes and edges takes 107s running for a single iteration, and 129s running for infinite.
 Consensus clustering is not yet implemented, but should require significantly less additional runtime than the in-memory implementation since subsequent OOM runs will only need to read in the graph a single time.

 Results below are shown for a single iteration of FLP algorithms.
 Running for more will increase runtime but should not meaningfully impact the memory or runtime scaling.

-Overall Runtime Scaling (values are exponent n for `O(x^n)`, x is number of nodes/edges):
+Computational scaling is shown below.
+Values are exponent `n` for `O(x^n)`, where `x` is number of nodes/edges.
+In all trials used for this computation, the number of nodes equals the number of edges--future investigation can look into the scaling with respect to number of nodes/edges individually rather than together.

 ```
                          Runtime Scaling           Memory Scaling
        MCL, I=2.0              1.87                     0.79
            igraph              1.75                     0.73
 machineRy,  inmem              1.19                     0.87
 machineRy, outmem              1.11                     0.00
 ```

 1,000 node graph with 8,000 edges: